skostousov/Interior-Ocean-Properties-Inference/README.md

     - UNetRegressionSE daily_alternative_small netcdf4
     - UNetRegression daily_alternative_small netcdf4
     - Running UNetRegressionSE locally for the sake of comparision to make sure nothing has broken (daily_alternative_small, netcdf4)

+## 11/06/2025
+#### Plan:
+- Try upscaling again
+- Reanalyze difference between xarray and netcdf4 (and run xarray version of above local)
+- DA_CNN, EBAM_CNN hyperparameter grid_search and figure out what is up with these models